fbpx

 Reason #4: Old San Juan is Charming

-The perfectly walkable Old San Juan can charm any age with its colorful buildings, forts to explore, ice cream to indulge in, well-cared-for cats to say hello to and plenty of entertaining history.
+The perfectly walkable Old San Juan can charm any age with its colorful buildings, forts to explore, ice cream to indulge in, well-cared-for cats to say hello to, and plenty of entertaining history.

-Image of colorful buildings in Old San Juan.
+Puerto Rico With Kids: Image of colorful buildings in Old San Juan.

 Explore Old San Juan.
 Photo credit: Chelsea Kelly-Sipe